 At KS3 The Park ESC is governed by Pupil Referral Unit regulations, and as such is not legally required to deliver the National Curriculum.
 However, the curriculum that is offered is closely aligned to the National Curriculum.

 A strong emphasis is placed on English and Maths in order to raise literacy and numeracy skills, as many of our pupils are low prior attainers in these areas.
-However we understand that English and Maths lessons are a common area of confrontation and issue for our students when they were at mainstream school therefore whilst students receive 3 lessons of English, Maths and Science a week they also receive literacy and numeracy through our hidden curriculum.
-For example students receive an extra science lesson a week in the guise of a gardening lesson.
-Students receive an extra English lesson a week in the guise of our Park Life curriculum which focuses on skills such as reading and speaking and listening through the use of current affairs topics.
+However we understand that English and Maths lessons are a common area of confrontation and issue for our students when they were at mainstream school therefore whilst students receive 2 lessons of English, Maths and Science a week they also receive literacy and numeracy through our hidden curriculum.
+Students receive an extra English lesson a week in the guise of our Literacy curriculum which focuses on skills such as reading and speaking and listening through the use of current affairs topics.
 Finally students receive extra Maths lessons a week in the guise of our Park Life curriculum which uses project based work with a strong emphasis on numeracy for all students.
 This is coupled with extra 1:1 and intervention sessions for students who need extra support in their literacy and/or numeracy.
 This lessens the risk of refusal to engage with the timetable whilst still ensuring students follow a broad and balanced curriculum that meets their specific needs.